KilledByAPixel/SpaceHuggers/README.md

 # S P A C E H U G G E R S
 A JS13k Game by Frank Force

+The empire is spreading throughout the galaxy like a virus and building outposts.
+You are an elite rebel operative tasked with wiping out entire enemy bases.
-Explore strange planets using your tools of destruction to wipe out hordes of invading space marines.
-Up to 3 friends can join for co-op multiplayer!
+Explore strange planets using your tools of destruction to eliminate the invaders.
+You have only 10 clones left, 3 more will be replenished after each mission.
+Good luck, have fun, and give space a hug for me.

 # [PLAY SPACE HUGGERS!](https://js13kgames.com/entries/space-huggers)